mike99mac/mariacmdb/README.md

 ## Creating a database
 To create and populate a new database, perform the following steps:

-- Create a database:
+- Create a database with the ``init`` subcommand.
+This should create a database and a table in mariacmdb.

 ```
 $ mariacmdb.py init
 ```

-- Use the ``describe`` subcommand to list the attributes of the ``servers`` table:
+- Check that the database was created.
+Use the ``desc`` subcommand to list the attributes of the ``servers`` table:

 ```
-mariacmdb.py describe
-Table servers:
 Field,Type,Null,Key,Default,Extra
 ---------------------------------
 host_name,varchar(255),NO,PRI,None,